DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

 ### Security advantages

-From a security point of view, Docker has massive advantages.
+From a security point of view, Docker has clear advantages.

 The first is an explicit mapping of what needs to be installed and what resources (for example ports) need to be made available.

-Docker also makes possible to safely run 3rd party code in isolated (i.e. sandboxed) environments, where any malicious code running inside those docker containers, would not have access to the current host user's data.
-This is actually the future of desktop and server-side apps. where easy external (or even missing critical) service/code is executed inside containers.
+Docker also makes possible to safely run 3rd party code in isolated (i.e. sandboxed) environments, where malicious code running inside a Docker container, would not have access to the current host user's data.
+This is actually the future of desktop and server-side apps where simple external (or even mission critical) service/code is executed inside containers.

 ### Testing and visualizing Docker

-One area where we are still quite immature (as an industry) is the testing of Docker images and Kubernetes setups.
+One area where we are still quite immature, as an industry, is the testing of Docker images and Kubernetes setups.

-There isn't good tools, IDEs and Test Runners for docker and kubernetes.
-Basically we need a TDD workflow for docker development!
+There aren't enough good tools, IDEs and Test Runners for Docker and Kubernetes.
+Basically we need a TDD workflow for Docker development!

-If I was you, this would definitely be an area I would focus my research (while blogging about your efforts).
+If I was you, this would definitely be an area I would focus my research on (while blogging about your efforts).

-Another great research area is the visualization and mapping of kubernetes environment (i.e. who is speaking to who, and how is that traffic authentication and authorized)
+Another great research area is the visualization and mapping of Kubernetes environment (i.e. who is speaking to who, and how is that traffic authentication and authorized).
+See _[Weave Scope - Troubleshooting & Monitoring for Docker & Kubernetes](https://github.com/weaveworks/scope)_ for an interesting Open Source project in this space.

-You would have big competitive advantage in the market place if you understood these concepts and had practical experience at solving them.
+You would have a big competitive advantage in the market place if you understood these concepts and had practical experience at solving them.

 ### It all stated with physical containers

 For a great introduction to Containers see MAYA Design's [Containerization](https://vimeo.com/49392667) animation, and the Wendover Productions' [Containerization: The Most Influential Invention That You've Never Heard Of](https://www.youtube.com/watch?v=F-ZskaqBshs) video

 To see what is coming next see MAYA Design's [Trillions](https://vimeo.com/7395079) - video and the [Trillions: Thriving in the Emerging Information Ecology](https://www.amazon.co.uk/Trillions-Thriving-Emerging-Information-Ecology/dp/1118176073) book